-

 At what ownership levels by an acquirer is public disclosure required (whether acquiring a target company as a whole or a minority stake)?

-Foreign shareholders must disclose the entire corporate chain, including trusts and foundations, up to their Ultimate Beneficial Owner (“UBO”), defined as the individual (natural person) who ultimately controls or holds a “significant influence” over the entity, or one of the entities listed as exceptions in the rules issued by the Brazilian Federal Revenue Service, subject to sanctions, such as the suspension of the CNPJ/MF and restrictions for transactions with financial institutions.
+Foreign shareholders must disclose the entire corporate chain, including trusts and foundations, up to their Ultimate Beneficial Owner (“UBO”), defined as the individual (natural person) who ultimately controls or holds a “significant influence” over the entity, or one of the entities listed as exceptions in the rules issued by the Brazilian Federal Revenue Service.
+Failure to comply with such requirement may subject the shareholder to sanctions, such as the suspension of its CNPJ enrollment and restrictions for transactions with financial institutions.

-A “significant influence” is presumed whenever the individual (i) holds more than 25% of the entity’s share capital or voting rights, directly or indirectly; or (ii) directly or indirectly, acting individually or jointly, holds or exercises the preponderance in social deliberations and the power to elect the majority of the administrators of the entity, even without controlling it.
+A “significant influence” is presumed whenever the individual (i) holds more than 25% of the entity’s share capital or voting rights, directly or indirectly; or (ii) directly or indirectly, acting individually or jointly, holds or exercises the preponderance in social deliberations and the power to elect the majority of the entity’s managers, even without controlling it.

 Consequently, any change in the UBO of a target company following the closing of an M&A transaction shall be disclosed.